The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Introduction

-Our focus is on prime Poisson ideals and Poisson primitive ideals of $\Sa(\Vir)$ and $\Sa(W)$.
-A central goal is to compute the pseudo-orbits in $\Vir^*$ and $W^*$ and the corresponding Poisson primitive ideals.
-A key insight here is provided by a result of Iyudu and the second author \cite[Theorem~1.3]{IS}: if $I$ is a nontrivial Poisson ideal of $\Sa(W)$ (respectively, a non-centrally generated Poisson ideal of $\Sa(\Vir)$), then $\Sa(W)/I$ (respectively, $\Sa(\Vir)/I$) has polynomial growth.
-This further suggests that if $\CoreP(\chi)$ is nontrivial for some $\chi \in \Vir^*$, one may be able to investigate the finite-dimensional subvariety $V(\CoreP(\chi))$ using tools from affine algebraic geometry.
+Let us begin by discussing the idea of algebraic geometry on $\Vir^*$.
+A priori, this seems completely intractable as $\Vir^*$ is an uncountable-dimensional affine space; little interesting can be said about $\Sa(\mf a)$ where $\mf a$ is a countable-dimensional {\em abelian} Lie algebra.
+However, $\Vir$ and $W$ are extremely noncommutative and so Poisson ideals in their symmetric algebras are very large: in particular, by a result of Iyudu and the second author \cite[Theorem~1.3]{IS}, if $I$ is a nontrivial Poisson ideal of $\Sa(W)$ (respectively, a non-centrally generated Poisson ideal of $\Sa(\Vir)$), then $\Sa(W)/I$ (respectively, $\Sa(\Vir)/I$) has polynomial growth.
+This suggests that we might hope that a Poisson primitive ideal, and more generally a prime Poisson ideal, would correspond to a finite-dimensional algebraic subvariety of $\Vir^*$, which we might be able to investigate using tools from affine algebraic geometry.
 We will see that this is indeed the case.

-From the discussion above, it is important to characterise which functions in $\Vir^*$ have nontrivial Poisson cores.
+From the discussion above, it is important to characterise which functions $\chi \in \Vir^*$ have nontrivial Poisson cores.
 One striking result, proved in this paper, is that such $\chi$ must vanish on the central element $z$.
 Further, the induced function $\overline\chi \in W^*$ is given by evaluating {\em local} behaviour on a proper (that is, finite) subscheme of $\mb C^\times$.
-We have: \begin{theorem}[Theorem~\ref{Tlocvir}] Let $\chi \in \Vir^*$.
-The following are equivalent: \begin{enumerate} \item The Poisson core of $\chi$ is nontrivial: that is, $\CoreP(\chi) \supsetneqq (z - \chi(z))$. \item $\chi(z) = 0$ and the induced function $\overline{\chi} \in W^*$ is a linear combination of functions of the form
+We have: \begin{itheorem}[Theorem~\ref{Tlocvir}] Let $\chi \in \Vir^*$.
+The following are equivalent: \begin{enumerate} \item[$(1)$] The Poisson core of $\chi$ is nontrivial: that is, $\CoreP(\chi) \supsetneqq (z - \chi(z))$. \item[$(2)$] $\chi(z) = 0$ and the induced function $\overline{\chi} \in W^*$ is a linear combination of functions of the form